-Portland And Vancouver Protests See Antifa Arrests
+Portland, Oregon, And Vancouver, Washington, Protests See Antifa Arrests

-Vancouver, Oregon was to be the site of a rally by Patriot Prayer.
-In keeping with the trend, the rally was met with a counter-protest and tensions mounted between the opposing factions.
-According to the Portland Police, seven people have been arrested during multiple protests during a permitted march in Downtown Portland.
-The protest, held in Terry Schrunk Plaza, Waterfront Park and other areas downtown, resulted in road shutdowns.
+Portland, Oregon, was to be the site of a rally by Patriot Prayer.
+In keeping with the recent trend, the rally was met with a counter-protest, and tensions mounted between the opposing factions.
+According to the Portland Police, seven people have been arrested during multiple protests during a permitted march in downtown Portland.
+The protest, held in Terry Schrunk Plaza, Waterfront Park, and other areas downtown, resulted in road shutdowns.

 Portland Stands United Against Hate (PSUAH) were in attendance and held a march.
-Police arrested several demonstrators who were armed with multiple weapons including rocks, irritant smoke bombs and various other projectiles.
-Counter-protestors involved hurled the projectiles at police officers, two of whom have sustained minor injuries as a result.
+Police arrested several demonstrators who were armed with multiple weapons including rocks, irritant smoke bombs, and various other projectiles.
+Counter-protestors hurled the projectiles at police officers, two of whom have sustained minor injuries as a result.

-According to an official statement from Portland Police:
+Below is an official statement from Portland Police.

 “The intent of law enforcement today was to provide a safe environment for all participants, non-participants, and community members while ensuring the peaceful exercise of the First Amendment.”

-Portland Police have been keeping the public updated via their Twitter feed offering information, updates as well as photos of some of the weapons confiscated during the event.
-Some protesters left the area for Vancouver Washington.
-Portland Police Bureau has sent personnel to support Vancouver PD.
+Portland Police have been keeping the public updated via their Twitter feed, offering information, updates, and photos of some of the weapons confiscated during the event.
+Some protesters left the area for Vancouver, Washington.
+Portland Police Bureau has sent personnel to support authorities in Vancouver.

 Multiple People Arrested During Protests in Downtown (Photo) https://t.co/FxVp67xS56 pic.twitter.com/UDoTt7ntPx